2004mathematicsEnthusiastAniketDatta/Stockbot/README.md

 # Stockbot
-The stock prediction bot is an ML project done with the help of Yahoo Finance
+The stock prediction bot is an ML project done with the help of Yahoo Finance .
+Required Keras